It summoned Wind in silken thread,

 With wounded heart the child stood watch.

-An old man joined him there.
+An old man joined her there.

 "I captured this on Polaroid.